 Haversham's eyes were like ice as they turned to her.

 "Not between Giles and me."
-She clarified quickly.
+She said quickly.
 "But in the past.
 When the slayers didn't have anyone but their watchers to confide in.
 You think that they weren't finding some solace in each other?"

 "If they were, the watcher should have been relieved."

 "Giles and Faith aren't doing anything wrong."
-Buffy couldn't believe she was defending the other slayer.

 "He's sleeping with an impressionable young woman.
 That is wrong."